tobymao/sqlglot/README.md

 I tried to output SQL but it's not in the correct dialect!

 * Like parsing, generating SQL also requires the target dialect to be specified, otherwise the SQLGlot dialect will be used by default.
-For example, to transpile a query from Spark SQL to DuckDB, do `parse_one(sql, dialect="spark").sql(dialect="duckdb")`.
+For example, to transpile a query from Spark SQL to DuckDB, do `parse_one(sql, dialect="spark").sql(dialect="duckdb")` (alternatively: `transpile(sql, read="spark", write="duckdb")`).

 I tried to parse invalid SQL and it worked, even though it should raise an error!
 Why didn't it validate my SQL?